-- Designate an area out of the "arena" for the reviewer to interview staff (conference room, class room or break room, etc.) - Introduce the reviewer to the Director/ Manager, Charge RN on the unit so they know they are present - RN and someone who can navigate the EMR should be ready to start the tracer when the reviewer arrives - If you use an EMR, a staff member familiar with navigating the EMR should accompany the team. - All staff should be able to speak to their stroke orientation and on-going stroke education - As available, additional staff should join the group: pharmacy, OT, PT, Speech, physicians, APN, dietary, social workers, case managers, lab, palliative care and others - Staff should be prepared to speak to their formal processes for care and multi-disciplinary care practices - Assessments and re-assessments will be a focus - Patient procedures and hand-off communication are reviewed - Patients provided IV thrombolytics (neuro checks etc. will be reviewed for compliance with the facilities protocols.) - All staff should be able to speak to performance improvement processes - Individualized patient goal setting - Behavior modification for risk factors - Stroke alert process - Patient and caregiver education - Assessing the patient's ability and willingness to learn - Preparing the patient and caregiver for discharge - Follow-up care coordination when the patient returns to their own community or to your health care organization for care after discharge
+- Designate an area out of the "arena" for the reviewer to interview staff (conference room, class room or break room, etc.) - Introduce the reviewer to the Director/ Manager, Charge RN on the unit so they know they are present. - RN should be ready to start the tracer when the reviewer arrives.
+If you use an EMR, a staff member familiar with navigating the EMR should accompany the team. - All staff on the unit should be able to speak to their stroke orientation and on-going stroke education - As available, additional staff should join the group: pharmacy, OT, PT, Speech, physicians, APN, dietary, social workers, case managers, lab, palliative care and others - Staff should be prepared to speak to their formal processes for care and multi-disciplinary care practices - Assessments and re-assessments will be a focus - Patient procedures and hand-off communication are reviewed - Patients provided tPA (neuro checks, vital signs) - All staff should be able to speak to PI processes - Individualized patient goal setting - Behavior modification for risk factors - Stroke alert process - Patient and caregiver education - Assessing the patient's ability and willingness to learn - Preparing the patient and caregiver for discharge - Follow-up care coordination when the patient returns to their own community or to your organization for care after discharge